nextcloud/spreed/docs/api-v1.md

 ### 5.0
 * `invite-by-mail` - Guests can be invited with their email address
 * `notification-levels` - Users can select when they want to be notified in conversations
-* `invite-group` - Groups can now be added to conversations via the add participant API
+* `invite-group` - Groups can be added to existing conversations via the add participant endpoint

 ## Room management